Post-SCOTUS Staff Training Best Practices and Logistics

 - The admissions office participates in the institution’s required (even for students) university-wide bias training.

-A public flagship institution in the Northeast
+A public flagship institution

 This institution conducts its main training in October with permanent staff and seasonal readers, enhanced by periodic touch points.
 Most training is virtual, with some in-person sessions.